Student Financial Services

 Students who fail to stay current with their payment schedule will not be allowed to enroll in a future semester.
 Charges added to the account must be paid in addition to the regular scheduled payment.

 Your student account is billed for the full amount due during each month.
 However, a minimum payment is allowed.
 For the fall and spring terms, up to five (5) time payments may be made after the initial payment.
 To determine the minimum payment allowed, divide the current bill by the number of scheduled payment dates remaining in the term.
-A fee of one and one-half percent (1.5%) of the original loan amount will be assessed each payment period on all past due balances.
+A fee of one and one-half percent (1.5%) of the unpaid account balance will be assessed each payment period on all balances (except for the months of January and August).

 Late Payment Information